 Why do people want to get bariatric surgery?
-In one study, researchers posed this question to 40 women who were about to have a bariatric procedure.
+In one study, researchers asked 40 women who were about to have a bariatric procedure.
 “Weight loss” was the most common response before the surgery.

 A year after the surgery, however, things had changed.
 The women had indeed lost weight, but when they were asked about the most satisfying aspects of getting bariatric surgery, the top answer was “improved self-esteem.”

 What this study showed — and what our surgeons and former patients know — is that bariatric surgery has numerous benefits.
-And while some aren’t as obvious as substantial weight loss, they’re no less significant.
+While some aren’t as obvious as substantial weight loss, they’re no less significant.

 1. Helpful Hormonal Changes